tez-capital/docs.tez.capital_content/en/tezgov/tutorials/injecting-proposals.md

 ![TezGov new core proposal](/tezgov/tutorial/tezgovNewProposalVanity.png)

 We encourage all bakers to use this system only for serious ecosystem governance issues.
-The governance portal functionality is a two way street.
+The governance portal functionality is a two-way street.
 The ability to speak does not absolve a baker from the consequences of the baker's speech.

 ---